Share this article

 Other nut products

 Now that we're clear on the query - can dogs eat almonds - what about almonds for dogs if they're made into some sort of product?
-And what about other nuts?
-Are they dangerous for dogs, too?
-Well luckily for your pup, many nuts are safe for dogs, but there are of course a heap of caveats, so explore our blog which reviews the question - can dogs eat nuts?.
-And if you've got more questions on dogs and almonds, explore below as we answer a few common questions on the topic.
+Take a look below as we explore a few common questions on dogs and almonds.

 Can dogs eat almond flour?